ibm-cloud-docs/speech-to-text/language-corpora.md

 # Managing corpora
 {: #manageCorpora}

-In addition to the `POST /v1/customizations/{customization_id}/corpora/{corpus_name}` method, which is used to add a corpus to a custom language model (see [Add corpora to the custom language model](/docs/services/speech-to-text/language-create.html#addCorpora)), the customization interface includes methods for listing and deleting corpora for a custom model.
+The customization interface includes the `POST /v1/customizations/{customization_id}/corpora/{corpus_name}` method, which is used to add a corpus to a custom language model.
+For more information, see [Add corpora to the custom language model](/docs/services/speech-to-text/language-create.html#addCorpora)).
+The interface includes methods for listing and deleting corpora for a custom model.

 ## Listing corpora for a custom language model
 {: #listCorpora}